iboB/huse/README.md

 A C++ library for **HU**man-readable **SE**rialization.

-It defines *stateful* classes `huse::Serializer` and `huse::Deserializer` which can be used to serialize and deserialize fata to and fom human-readable streams with a common interface.
+It defines *stateful* classes `huse::Serializer` and `huse::Deserializer` which can be used to serialize and deserialize data to and fom human-readable streams with a common interface.

 ## Building